 You could be eligible for the following types of aid:

-California Dream Act Application information is not shared with federal databases, student and parent information is protected by the same privacy and information security laws and safeguards as all other state financial aid applicants.
+California Application for Dream Act information is not shared with federal databases, student and parent information is protected by the same privacy and information security laws and safeguards as all other state financial aid applicants.

-NOTE: Before beginning your Dream Act application you must create a User ID and Password which you will use to electronically sign your Dream Act.
+NOTE: Before beginning your CADA application you must create a User ID and Password which you will use to electronically sign your application.
 If you need to provide parental information, you will also have to obtain a PIN for one parent.
 You can apply for your parent PIN once you submit your application.
 Your parent PIN will be 4 numbers generated for you by CSAC.
 You do not need to get a new PIN each time you file a Dream Act as long as your remember your parent PIN.
-You DO need to complete a new Dream Act Application for every school year.
+You DO need to complete a new CADA Application for every school year.

 You can use our computers in the FAFSA Lab (Lesher 326) to submit your Dream Act Application.

-The California Student Aid Commission analyzes your Dream Act information, creates a California Student Aid Report (CalSAR), sends an electronic copy to the schools listed on your Dream Act Application.
+The California Student Aid Commission analyzes your CADA information, creates a California Student Aid Report (CalSAR), sends an electronic copy to the schools listed on your CADA Application.
 This information is used to calculate your EFC, and to determine your eligibility for grants and scholarships.
 We may also require you to complete additional forms.